Q1 Are you a Counselling Agency?

 Q13 Do you offer EMDR (and what is that)?

 Yes, I am a trained, qualified and EMDR Europe Accredited EMDR Practitioner.
-EMDR is Eye Movement Desensitisation and Reprocessing – a relatively new (under 30 years old) and highly effective therapy originally used to help people with Post Traumatic Stress Disorder, but subsequently discovered to help with many other mentally disturbing conditions including abuse/neglect/bullying memories, phobias, toxic shame, OCD, depression, binge-eating and low self-esteem.
+EMDR is Eye Movement Desensitisation and Reprocessing – a relatively new (about 30 years old) and highly effective therapy originally used to help people with Post Traumatic Stress Disorder, but subsequently discovered to help with many other mentally disturbing conditions including abuse/neglect/bullying memories, phobias, toxic shame, OCD, depression, binge-eating and low self-esteem.
 I am also experienced at incorporating the FLASH Technique within EMDR, enabling clients to process past traumas whilst thinking about something pleasant instead of the upsetting trauma itself!

 Q14 Do you offer Supervision for other Counsellors?